 The heart of Umrah begins when you step into Masjid al-Haram and see the Kaaba.
 It’s a moment that brings tears to many eyes.

-Idtiba & Ramal: Men uncover their right shoulder and walk briskly during the first three rounds.
+Idtiba & Ramal: Men uncover their right shoulder and walk briskly in the first three rounds.

-Seven rounds: Move counterclockwise around the Kaaba, reciting duas as you go.
-Between the Yemeni Corner and the Black Stone, recite the specific supplication traditionally taught for that path.
+Seven rounds: Move counterclockwise around the Kaaba, reciting duas.
+Between the Yemeni Corner and Black Stone, recite:

 Prayers & Zamzam: After Tawaf, pray two rakats near Maqam Ibrahim if possible.
 It is recommended to recite Surah Al-Kafirun and